srjudd/P4/README.md

 <ul>
 	<li>From the index page above, click "Cam's Pizzeria", or go directly to <a href="http://srjudd.github.io/P4/views/pizza.html" target="_blank">http://srjudd.github.io/P4/views/pizza.html</a>.</li>
 	<li>Scroll the page to read the amusing random pizzas that have been generated.
 Watch little pizzas move as you scroll.</li>
 	<li>A bit below the page fold, find the size slider.
-Use it to choose the size of your pizza, and watch the non-moving pizzas change thier size acordingly.</li>
+Use it to choose the size of your pizza, and watch the non-moving pizzas change their size acordingly.</li>
 	<li>Use the js console and/or Chrome Dev tools while doing these things to see how frame rate is affected.</li>
 </ul>
 <h2>Project Approach</h2>
+<p><em>Note: views/pizza.html and views/js/main.js include minified code.
+To review unminified versions of these pages, please see my dev branch.
+Please ignore the master branch.</em></p>
 <p>The following strategies were used with index.html to optimize page loading.</p>
 <ul>
 	<li>Replacing the small pizzeria image with a thumbnail and optimizing profile pic, and using them both as gifs.</li>